XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/clawback.md

 |:-------------------|:----------|:------------------|:------------------|
 | `Amount`           | [Currency Amount][]  | Amount |Indicates the amount being clawed back, as well as the counterparty from which the amount is being clawed back.
 The quantity to claw back, in the `value` sub-field, must not be zero.
 If this is more than the current balance, the transaction claws back the entire balance.
 The sub-field `issuer` within `Amount` represents the token holder's account ID, rather than the issuer's.|

-The account executing this transaction must be the issuer of the asset being clawed back.
-Note that in the XRP Ledger, trust lines are bidirectional and, under some configurations, both sides can be seen as the *issuer* of an asset.
-In this specification, the term *issuer* is used to mean the side of the trust line that has an outstanding balance (that is, 'owes' the issued asset) that it wants to claw back.
+**Note:** The XRP Ledger, the party that created a token is called the _issuer_, but trust lines are bidirectional and, under some configurations, both sides can be seen as the issuer.
+In this transaction, the token issuer's address is in the `Account` field, and the token holder's address is in the `Amount` field's `issuer` sub-field.

 ## Error Cases